jeanie-mca/jeanie-mca.github.io/README.md

+theme:jekyll-theme-cayman
+title:Welcome to Jeanie's homepage! description:Thank you for visiting - I'll be posting my project updates here.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jeanie-mca/jeanie-mca.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.